Minimal surfaces with non-trivial topology in the three-dimensional Heisenberg group: The loop group construction of minimal surfaces in

 \subsection{Generalized Weierstrass type representation}

-We now briefly summarize the results of the generalized Weierstrass type representation in \cite[Section 7]{DIKAsian} as follows: Let $F$ be the extended frame of some minimal surface $f$ in Definition \ref{def:extended} defined on a simply connected domain $\mathbb D$.
+We now briefly summarize the results of the generalized Weierstrass type representation in \cite[Section 7]{DIKAsian} as follows: Let $F$ be an extended frame of some minimal surface $f$ as in \eqref{special frame} defined on a simply connected domain $\mathbb D$.
 The Birkhoff decomposition, see \cite[Theorem 7.1]{DIKAsian} or \cite{PreS:LoopGroup}, of $F$ is given as